ARL-EXIST/Art-Of-Data/_posts/2022-10-20-Digimon1-lab.md

     - before each for loop, check the current combo value (e.g only ```x```, or only ```x``` + ```y```) to see if they fulfill the requirements.
 If so, return only 1 (```x```) or 2 (```x``` + ```y```) elements
 * return the number of the digimon(s) that fulfill the combo

+This code was fairly simplet to write as I wrote a method for binary sort, and another with three for loops iterating over each value, each for loop living within the previous for loop.
 One big limitation of this function is that ```memTotCheck``` is hardcoded to return up to 3 digimons/indexes.
 To stop this, you could write a recursive function - pseudocode:

 ~~~
 def memTotCheck(Memory, Attack, number, maxMem, end):